MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-is-the-text-that-precedes-each-trace-message-.md

 ---
-title: What is the text that precedes each trace message
+title: What is the Text that Precedes Each Trace Message
 description: What is the text that precedes each trace message ms.date: 04/20/2017
 ---